John Kowalko: Political career

 In 2006, Kowalko was elected as State Representative for the 25th District.
-He beat incumbent Republican Stephanie Ulbrich, who had been in office since 1994.
-In his first few years in office, he was instrumental in the push for the Delaware Offshore Wind Farm.
+He defeated incumbent Republican Stephanie Ulbrich, who had been in office since 1994.
+His first legislative accomplishment was successfully sponsoring a bill to create a one-year waiting period before outgoing legislators could become political lobbyists.
+In his first few years in office, he was also instrumental in the push for the Delaware Offshore Wind Farm.

 In 2009, he was named one of Delaware Today's "People of Influence" for his work on environmental issues.
-He is known for being an advocate of open government and has also sponsored legislation focused on consumers, public education, public utilities, health care, and state worker pensions.
-He regularly testifies at Public Service Commission hearings on behalf of utility consumers.
+He was known for being an advocate of open government and also sponsored legislation focused on consumers, public utilities, health care, and state worker pensions.
+He regularly testified at Public Service Commission hearings on behalf of utility consumers.
+He focused on many public education issues and proposed bills to fight against school resegregation.
+As a champion of open government, he successfully expanded the Delaware Freedom of Information Act to increase public transparency at the University of Delaware and Delaware State University, the largest universities in the state.
+He chaired the Manufacturing Housing Committee and helped create a fund to help owners of manufactured homes in legal disputes.
+He also repeatedly advocated for raising the tax rate for wealthy individuals at the top of the income brackets.
+He helped found the Delaware Working Families Party.

-By 2015, Kowalko was known for his passionate and outspoken stances and was described as a "maverick" for being willing to publicly disagree with his own party, particularly Governor Jack Markell and other Democratic party leadership.
-After an attempt to remove Democratic House Speaker Peter Schwartzkopf from his leadership position, Kowalko was taken off several committees by the Speaker for being an "activist," while Kowalko called Schwartzkopf's actions an "abuse of power."
-Kowalko's participation in local community meetings and strong constituent support in his district has been cited as allowing him to take on his own party leadership.
+Kowalko became known for his passionate and outspoken stances and was described as a "maverick" for being willing to publicly disagree with his own party, including Governor Jack Markell and other Democratic party leadership.
+In 2015, he helped lead an attempt to remove Democratic House Speaker Peter Schwartzkopf from his leadership position, which resulted in Schwartzkopf taking Kowalko off several committees.
+Schwartzkopf stated that Kowalko was an "activist," while Kowalko called Schwartzkopf's actions an "abuse of power."
+Kowalko's participation in local community meetings and strong constituent support in his district was cited as allowing him to take on his own party leadership.
+One of his fellow legislators later remarked, "When you door knock with John Kowalko in the 25th, you find that his constituents want to hoist him on their shoulders."